knpuniversity/symfony2-series/knpu/episode4/more-form-customizations.rst

 Open up ``register.html.twig``.
 Remember that ``attr`` variable we have access to in our form theme blocks?
 We can override that variable, or any other, right when we render the field.
-Give the username field a special class:
+Give the username field a clever class:

 .. code-block:: html+jinja